helping relieve the heavy financial burden

 - Assistive equipment

-For more than 30 years, the award-winning birth lawyers and medical professionals at JJS have worked to uncover medical errors and fight for the justice birth injury victims deserve.
+For over 40 years, the Cerebral Palsy Family Lawyers at Janet, Janet & Suggs, LLC have worked to uncover medical errors and fight for the justice birth injury victims deserve.
 JJS has won record-breaking verdicts and negotiated record-breaking settlements across the country.
-These funds allow families living with CP to provide their loved one with the medical treatments, on-going care and support necessary to live the best possible life.
-Click here for a list of verdicts and settlements, as well as testimonials from CP families who were helped by JJS.
+These funds allow families living with CP to provide their loved one with the medical treatments, on-going care, and support necessary to live the best life possible.

 If you are wondering what caused your child’s CP or feel uneasy about your delivery, you may deserve financial compensation.
 We know how heavy the financial burden can be and we want to ensure you get the financial support you deserve.
 Fill out the short form below to get a second opinion of what caused your child’s CP from CPFN’s legal advocates.